-I'm Victor Drouin-Touchette, a Staff Researcher at the Université de Sherbrooke in Québec, Canada.
-I am also a Quantum Application Scientist at Pasqal.
-My research focus is on the development of new quantum algorithms to tackle industry-relevant problems in optimization or in machine learning using analog neutral atoms quantum computers.
-I use tools from many-body theory, quantum information, operations research and machine learning to address practical problems.
+I'm Victor Drouin-Touchette, a Research Professor at the Departement of Electrical and Computer Engineering (GEGI) at the Université de Sherbrooke in Québec, Canada.
+My group focuses on the application of classical and quantum algorithms to industrial use-cases.
+We work with digital and analog quantum computing, mostly on neutral atoms platforms.
+I use tools from many-body theory, quantum information, operations research and machine learning to address practical problems, often in the context of combinatorial optimization but also in machine learning.
 More broadly, I also dip into the issue of quantum simulations of frustrated spin systems, as the insight gained there helps further understand capabilities of current quantum computers.
-If these subjects are interesting to you, contact me, I am always looking for new and inventive collaborators.
+If these subjects are interesting to you, contact me, I am always looking for new students and innovative collaborators!

 Prior to this position, I was a Postdoctoral Researcher in Prof. Ananda Roy's group at Rutgers University, with a focus on applying many-body perspectives to quantum computing.
 I obtained my Ph.D. in theoretical condensed matter physics in July 2022 at Rutgers University under the supervision of Prof. Piers Coleman .
 During my studies, I worked on analytical and numerical approaches of competing phases in many-body physics.